 2. Choose accepted file

-- It is important that you have the final and approved version of the publication.
+- It is important that you have the final and approved version of the student project.

 - Log in to the Epsilon with the user information you chose when registering.

 - Choose the correct publication type and click Next.

 - Upload your document: Click on Browse to find the file you want to upload.
 The file you upload must be the final version.

 - The file name should be in the format familyname-firstnameinitial-date.
 Example: hällgren-å-20230410 for Åsa Hällgren, deposited on the 10th of April 2023.
 For more than one author write hällgren-å-et-al-20230410.

 - Double-click the file.
 Most web browsers will upload the file into Epsilon automatically.
 This may take a few seconds, depending on the size of your file.

 - You have the option to add additional information about the file(s) by clicking Show options.
 If more than one file is uploaded you may add a description for each one.
 Click Next when you are done.

 - Fill in the information on the next page.
 This is where you will mark if the student has approved publishing or not, by ticking the appropriate box, as well as if the student has approved any delayed publication (embargo).
 Mandatory information is marked by a yellow star.
 Short help texts are available above each information box.
 Some boxes will give suggestions when you start typing, such as series title.
 Click Next when you are done.
 The system will display a warning if you forgot any mandatory information.